Aim for Maine. Land in Oregon. I am the traveling sharpshooter.

 Doug was driving from Vermont across New York and on his way thru Ohio, Michigan, Wisconsin, and ultimately Montana investigating various places along the way that he described as “unspoiled” parks and nature preserves.
 I loved the coincidence, of course, especially uopn learning that one of the places he targeted was, literally, five-miles from my sister’s house in Ohio: my destination!

-Doug’s other, and more significant trait, at least in this particular narrative, was his blunt and overwhelming disgust for people.
-It was a disgust that seemed to stem from arrogance and contempt as well as a poorly concealed, deep seated sense of rejection.
+Doug’s other, and more significant trait, at least in this narrative, was his blunt and overwhelming disgust for people that seemed to stem from arrogance and contempt as well as a poorly concealed, deep seated sense of rejection.
 When we stopped for gas he seemed to actually go out of his way to be rude to nearly everyone he interacted with.
-It was embarrassing, and I found myself shrugging as if to say, "I don't know what the fuck's wrong with him either!"
+It was embarrassing.
+I found myself shrugging as if to say, "I don't know what the fuck's wrong with him either!"
 His comments made it clear that he was either showing off or that he considered these people his inferior minions and wouldn’t suffer the effort of disseminating an unnecessary common courtesy!
 This extended beyond words; he was a prick driver as well!

 |Yes, it really happened!|